akoen/blog/content/posts/more-time.md

 The solution is to be deliberate with our time.

 Every day, pick a highlight.
-Block off an hour of time and decide, for /yourself,/ what is the most meaningful work you can do during that time.
+Block off an hour of time and decide, for *yourself,* what is the most meaningful work you can do during that time.

 When we make a commitment to spend a portion of our day on tasks that are important to us, we accomplish our goals quickly.
 For example,

 - NASA successfully launched Apollo 8 143 days after first conception.
 - Derek Sivers wrote *Anything You Want*, his bestselling book, in ten days.
 - Equally, Brendan Eich wrote javascript in just ten days.